 - medical/paramedical assessments/evaluations.

-The WSIB views WR as a process, consisting of a series of activities along a timeline which generally
+The WSIB views RTW as a process, consisting of a series of activities along a timeline which generally:

 - starts as soon as the employer learns that a worker has suffered a work-related injury/disease

 - continues throughout the work-related injury/disease recovery and impairment period, and

 The RTW process also includes the stay-at-work process which is triggered when workers do not lose any time from work, or return to work soon after the injury, but may require accommodated work during the recovery due to the work-related impairment.
 In these cases, the workplace parties are expected to put in place a plan that achieves a return to the pre-injury job and/or restores pre-injury earnings where appropriate, see 19-02-07, RTW Overview and Key Concepts.

 The workplace parties must co-operate with each other and the WSIB in the RTW process by:

 - initiating early contact

 - maintaining appropriate communication throughout the worker’s recovery